Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

      2. In the left-side menu, navigate to **Settings > Packaging**.
      3. On the **Packages** page, go to the section that corresponds to your resource.
 For example, if you want to export a Flow, go to the Flow section.
 For quick searching, you can use the search bar.
      4. Select a resource from the list by activating the checkbox next to the chosen resource.
+     5. Click **Next**.
+     6. On the **Package Configuration** page, in the **Package Name** field, edit the existing name or leave it as is.
+     7. Click **Export**.
+     8. Wait for the package creation to complete.
+Once the process finishes, a **Download Export** link with the package name will appear on the page.
+     9. Download the package by clicking the link with the package name.
+The package will be automatically downloaded to your computer.
+     10. Click **Start Over** to return to the page with the selection of resources for export.

+### Export Multiple Resources

+To export multiple resources as a package, follow these steps:

+1. Go to the Cognigy.AI interface.
+2. In the left-side menu, navigate to **Settings > Packaging**.
+3. On the **Packages** page, go to the section that corresponds to your resource.
+For example, if you want to export a Flow, go to the Flow section.
+For quick searching, you can use the search bar.
+4. Select a resource from the list by activating the checkboxes next to the chosen resource types, for example, Flows, Lexicons, or Playbooks or select specific resources.
+5. Click **Next**.
+6. On the **Package Configuration** page, in the **Package Name** field, edit the existing name or leave it as is.
+7. Click **Export**.
+8. Wait for the package creation to complete.
+Once the process finishes, a **Download Export** link with the package name will appear on the page.
+9. Download the package by clicking the link with the package name.
+The package will be automatically downloaded to your computer.
+10. Click **Start Over** to return to the page with the selection of resources for export.

+### Export All Available Resources

+To export all Available Resources as a package within your Agent, follow these steps:

+1. Go to the Cognigy.AI interface.
+2. In the left-side menu, navigate to **Settings > Packaging**.
+3. On the **Packages** page, activate the checkbox next to the Select Resources for Export option.
 4. Click **Next**.
 5. On the **Package Configuration** page, in the **Package Name** field, edit the existing name or leave it as is.
 6. Click **Export**.
 7. Wait for the package creation to complete.
 Once the process finishes, a **Download Export** link with the package name will appear on the page.
 8. Download the package by clicking the link with the package name.
+The package will be automatically downloaded to your computer.
 9. Click **Start Over** to return to the page with the selection of resources for export.

-### Export Multiple Resources

 ## Create Packages with a single Resource